Skip to content

 What life with Cloe looks like

-Cloe is a adult dog waiting at Many Tears Animal Rescue in Llanelli.
+Cloe is a small adult dog waiting at Many Tears Animal Rescue in Llanelli.

 An adult dog fits most household rhythms once the first couple of weeks of adjustment pass.
 Two reasonable walks a day plus play time is usually enough.
 Plan a "decompression fortnight" — quiet routine, no visitors, no off-leash adventures — to let them settle.